#

 Day Three - Tour of Cornwall Villages - Cornwall

-Day Four - Lanhydrock - Bodmin Moor - Lunch - St Ives
+Day Four - Lanhydrock - Bodmin Moor - St Ives

-After a leisurely breakfast departing for a morning visit to Lanhydrock, one of the grandest and most welcoming houses in Cornwall, set in glorious gardens overlooking the valley of the River Fowey.
+Enjoy a leisurely start before an 11:00am visit to Lanhydrock House, one of the grandest and most welcoming houses in Cornwall, set in glorious gardens overlooking the valley of the River Fowey.
 There are 50 rooms on show and together they reflect the entire spectrum of life in a rich and splendid Victorian household.
-Continue through Bodmin Moor, an impressive landscape with granite tors, moors, marshes, valleys and woods for lunch at the Jamaica Inn, a coaching inn where du Maurier stayed in 1930.
-This gave her the inspiration to write Jamaica Inn, a story about smuggling and pirates – visitors today will find a du Maurier room, with various artefacts.
-Late afternoon continue to artist quarter of St Ives for the next 2 nights.
+Continue through Bodmin Moor, an impressive landscape with granite tors, moors, marshes, valleys and woods for an independent late lunch at the Jamaica Inn, a coaching inn where du Maurier stayed in 1930.
+This gave her the inspiration to write Jamaica Inn, a story about smuggling and pirates.
+A visit will be included to the Jamaica Inn Museum, to visit the Du Maurier room which is full of memorabilia, including her Sheraton writing desk on top of which is a packet of Du Maurier cigarettes, named after her father.
+Finally take the drive to St Ives to check-in at your accommodation and this will be your base for the next 2 nights.

-Day Five - St Michael's Mount - Mousehole - St Ives
+Day Five - St Michael's Mount - Mousehole - Minack Theatre - St Ives

 Day Six - Castle Drogo

-Today enjoy a morning visit to Castle Drogo, an extraordinary granite and oak castle, designed by Sir Edwin Lutyens, which combines the comforts of the 20th century with the grandeur of a Baronial castle.
-Your driver will drop you off in Exeter where your tour ends.
+Depart St Ives for the drive to Drewsteignton, near Exeter for a visit to Castle Drogo, an extraordinary granite and oak castle, designed by Sir Edwin Lutyens, which combines the comforts of the 20 the century with the grandeur of a Baronial castle.
+Your driver will drop you off in Exeter, for the train back to London.

 Tours of Excellence: Telephone - 0151 339 0640 Email - paula@toursofexcellence.com